Planting and Growing Coleus

 Growing

-Water when the soil is dry at a 1 inch depth.
+Water the soil when it is dry at a 1-inch depth.
 Water the soil and base of the plant; avoid wetting the foliage.

 Slow-release balanced formula fertilizers are suggested at half strength every 2 weeks.
 Excess fertilizer can weaken the leaf colorization.